 Through Slideroom, submit screenshots of software or web-based artworks and supply a URL for the online project or software download.

-To apply to the M.F.A. program, applicants must complete the Graduate School Application, available online at www.gradschool.umd.edu, and submit the requisite application fee.
+To apply to the M.F.A. program, applicants must also complete the Graduate School Application, available online at www.gradschool.umd.edu, and submit the requisite application fee.

 Required Application Materials